tsupinie/okmesopy/README.md

 Additionally, okmesopy uses pint-pandas to provide a units-aware data frame, and the correct units for each variable are included by default.
 See the pint-pandas documentation for more info.
 The units registry is the one used in MetPy, so you can pass quantities directly to MetPy.

+There is no paywall for downloading the data.
+However, if you're going to use it, and you live outside the US state of Oklahoma, the Oklahoma Mesonet does charge a fee to help cover their operating costs.
+See [here](https://mesonet.org/about/data-access-and-pricing) for more details.

 ## Installation
 ```
 $ python setup.py install